Energy policy of India: Electricity transmission and distribution

+The all-time maximum peak load met was 182,610 MW on 30 May 2019.
+The maximum achieved demand factor of substations is nearly 60% at the 220 kV level.
+However, the operational performance of the system is not satisfactory in meeting peak electricity loads.
+This has led to the initiation of detailed forensic engineering studies, with a plan to make capital investments in a smart grid that maximizes the utility of the existing transmission infrastructure.

+The introduction of an availability based tariff (ABT) originally helped to stabilize the Indian transmission grids.
+However, as the grid transitions to power surplus the ABT has become less useful.
+The July 2012 blackout, affecting the north of the country, was the largest power grid failure in history as measured by the number of people affected.

+India's aggregate transmission and commercial (ATC) losses were nearly 21.35% in 2017–18.
+This compares unfavorably to the total ATC loss in the electricity sector of the United States, which was only 6.6% out of 4,404 billion kWh electricity supplied during the year 2018.
+The Indian government set a target of reducing losses to 17.1% by 2017 and to 14.1% by 2022.
+A high proportion of non-technical losses are caused by illegal tapping of lines, faulty electric meters and fictitious power generation that underestimates actual consumption and also contributes to reduced payment collection.

 Rural electrification

 As on 28 April 2018, all Indian villages were electrified.
 India has achieved 100% electrification of all rural and urban households.
 As of 4 January 2019, 211.88 million rural households are provided with electricity, which is nearly 100% of the 212.65 million total rural households.
 Up to 4 January 2019, 42.937 million urban households are provided with electricity, which is almost 100% of the 42.941 million total urban households.
 In urban areas, 88.6% of the households use LPG drastically reducing the use of traditional fuels – fuelwood, agricultural waste and biomass cakes – for cooking and general heating needs.